<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 The other types of hazards listed in the OSHA definition of "hazardous chemical" are discussed in detail later in the HazCom 2012 regulation.
 "Hazard not otherwise classified," or HNOC, is a catch-all category for hazards that haven't been described in the regulation, but are still recognized as hazards.

-Key Chemical Safety Regulations
+Chemical Hazards Key OSHA Safety Regulations

-General Rules for Groups of Materials
+Chemical Hazards General Rules for Groups of Materials

 In addition to the key regulations that apply to many facilities, OSHA provides some rules covering general groups of materials.